awsdocs/amazon-aurora-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 To turn off Enhanced Monitoring using the AWS CLI, set the `--monitoring-interval` option to `0` in these commands\.

 **Example**
-The following example turn on Enhanced Monitoring for a DB instance:
+The following example turns on Enhanced Monitoring for a DB instance:
 For Linux, macOS, or Unix:

 ```